section-engineering-education/engineering-education/content/articles/implementing-a-graphql-server-using-prisma-sqlite-and-nestjs-with-typescript/index.md

 This will configure the SQLite database and construct the `Post` model.
 The generator client has always configured for you no need to edit that.

 ### Create the first migration
-The benefit of setting this SQL scheme programmatically is to skip a couple of keystrokes by going over to an RDMS, create a database, tables and adding all the necessary fields.
+The benefit of setting this SQL scheme programmatically is to skip a couple of keystrokes.
+By going over to an Relational Database Management Systems (RDMS), create a database, tables, and adding all the necessary fields.

-The advantage of this is that it helps you move your project from the development to the production environments or between other developers.
+This helps you move your project from the development to the production environment or between other developers.
 Your actual schema setup lives in code.
-This becomes easier to transfer that schema from one person to another or from your developer machine to the production machine without going to a database manager.
+This becomes easier to transfer that schema from one person to another or from your developer machine to the production machine.
+Without having to go to a database manager.

 Furthermore, if you are setting the schema manually on different machines, you must ensure they match.
 You don't have some automatic way to make sure that the schemas are set up correctly.
 If you make a mistake and the database schemas are not entirely the same from your machine to the other machine, you may get some bugs when running the application.
 With the schema already set, you avoid schema mismatch.
 That's why database migrations are so helpful.